Chaifetz Arena

 In February 2007, Chicago-based businessman Richard Chaifetz, CEO of ComPsych Corporation and 1975 graduate of SLU, made a $12 million donation to the university, which named the arena in his honor.

 Since the 2008–09 season, it has been the home of the Saint Louis University men's and women's basketball teams.
 Additionally, the attached Chaifetz Pavilion includes a two-court basketball and volleyball practice facility that also serves as an 800-seat venue that is the home for the university's volleyball teams.
 The arena, known as "the Jewel of Midtown," includes a three-story athletic office.
-Chaifetz Arena has been called by former VCU coach Shaka Smart as the toughest venue to play in the Atlantic 10 Conference.
+Former VCU coach Shaka Smart called Chaifetz Arena the toughest venue to play in the Atlantic 10 Conference.

 Men's basketball record at Chaifetz Arena

 Events

 The first event held at the venue was a Harlem Globetrotters game against the Washington Generals, played on April 11, 2008.

-Barry Manilow performed the inaugural concert at Chaifetz Arena on April 25, 2008.
+Music acts such as Barry Manilow, Bruce Springsteen, Britney Spears, and Sabrina Carpenter have performed at the arena; the lattermost breaking the attendance record with a crowd of 11,727.

-The first student concert was held on April 26, 2008 featuring artists Tyler Hilton, Chingy, The Starting Line, Jo Dee Messina, and Augustana.
+The first student concert was held on April 26, 2008, featuring artists Tyler Hilton, Chingy, The Starting Line, Jo Dee Messina, and Augustana.

 Saint Louis University held its first commencement ceremony on campus in 60 years at the arena on May 17, 2008.
 Fox Sports personality and native St. Louisan Joe Buck delivered the Commencement Address.

 The first political rally at the Arena was on October 2, 2008, for Republican vice presidential candidate Sarah Palin.
-She appeared to supporters after the 2008 Vice Presidential debate held at Washington University in St. Louis.
+She appeared to supporters after the 2008 vice presidential debate held at Washington University in St. Louis.

 FIRST Robotics Competition has held its St. Louis FRC Regional at Chaifetz Arena for several years.

-American Idols Live! made its Chaifetz Arena debut in 2009, having previously been held at the Enterprise Center (2002) and Family Arena (2003-2008).
+American Idols Live! made its Chaifetz Arena debut in 2009, having previously been held at the Enterprise Center (2002) and Family Arena (2003–2008).
 Chaifetz Arena also became the St. Louis stop for Champions on Ice and Cirque du Soleil, also in 2009.

 The arena hosted the Monster Truck Spectacular Fall Nationals on October 17, 2009.

 The USA Gymnastics Championships occurred June 7–10, 2012 at the Chaifetz Arena.